 This is a truth that many home owners don’t seem to appreciate and this lack of knowledge and quest for a fast, easy fix to their lawn problems has been exploited by both the DIY lawn care product industry and the less reputable lawn care companies.

 The reason for this is that the only way to achieve a “quick fix” to any lawn is to apply a fertiliser which is high in nitrogen.
 After the treatment, often in as little as a week, the lawn will appear to green up tremendously and praise will be heaped upon the product or service.

 However, this result will only be short-term.
 To gain such a quick green-up, the feed needs to be fast acting, and fast-acting feeds don’t last long in the soil, so in just a few weeks the lawn will gradually return back to its previous condition.
 So, the lawn owner (or lawn service) applies another high-nitrogen fertilisation treatment, and hey presto, the lawn greens up again!
 And the cycle continues…

 The problem with this over-fertilisation cycle is that the repeated application of a high-nitrogen feed does the lawn absolutely no good at all.
 It is like giving it a drug … and like many drugs, the lawn becomes an addict and needs more and more for it to be effective, ultimately leading to its demise.

-Nitrogen encourages grass to produce lots of leaf growth (which creates the lawn green-up) however too much leaf growth can quickly become a problem for a lawn.
+Nitrogen encourages grass to produce lots of leaf growth (which creates the lawn green-up) however too much leaf growth from over-fertilisation can quickly become a problem for a lawn.